Common Interview Questions for College Graduates

-Congratulations on graduating from career training with Milwaukee Career College!
+Congratulations on graduating from training with Milwaukee Career College!
 The next step in your career journey is the interview process.
-Interviewing can be extremely intimidating.
-However, being fully prepared to answer any question that comes your way will help to ease this process.
-The most common interview questions deal in some way with addressing your strengths and weakness.
-Keep reading to learn more about how to answer these questions, and hopefully, earn a new position!
+While interviewing can be highly intimidating, being fully prepared to answer any question that comes your way will help ease the nervousness.
+At MCC, we want you to feel confident and ready during any interview, so we’ve compiled the top interview questions and topics and how to answer them, ensuring you land the job!

 Addressing Your Strengths